Demofoonte (Mysliveček, 1769)

 Demofoonte is an opera in three acts by the Czech composer Josef Mysliveček.
 It was the composer's first setting of this popular libretto by Metastasio first produced in 1733 (it was common in the second half of the eighteenth century for composers to set Metastasian texts two or more times over).
-This setting stays remarkably close to the original drama for its day (it was customary to alter Metastasian texts considerably so long after their original performances), but the role of Timante was augmented in order to highlight the talents of its interpreter, the distinguished male soprano Gaetano Guadagni.
-All of Mysliveček's operas are of the serious type in Italian referred to as opera seria.
+This setting stays remarkably close to the original drama for its day (it was customary to alter Metastasian texts considerably so long after their original performances), but the role of Timante remained augmented in order to highlight the talents of its interpreter, the distinguished male soprano Gaetano Guadagni.
+All of Mysliveček's operas are of the serious type in Italian referred to as opera seria that would usually feature the designation dramma per musica in librettos.

 Performance history

 The opera was first performed at the Teatro San Benedetto in Venice on 17 January 1769.
 It was very successful when it appeared.
 Indeed, the composer's first biographer, František Martin Pelcl, claimed that Venetian nobles stood in line outside of the theater to applaud his talents.
 The role of Timante in this production was sung by the great castrato Gaetano Guadagni during the last portion of his long career.
-Mysliveček's second version of Demofoonte premiered at the Teatro San Carlo, Naples in 1775.
+Mysliveček's second version of Demofoonte premiered at the Teatro San Carlo, Naples, in 1775.

 Connection with Mozart

 The overture composed for the opera is the most interesting aspect of the production, since it was extravagantly admired by the young Wolfgang Amadeus Mozart.
 In a short note written to his sister from Milan on 22 December 1770, he urgently requested her to find out whether a copy of it was available in Salzburg.
 If not, he vowed to bring a copy back home with him.
-Mozart used the overture as a source of musical motives in his own compositions for years.
+Mozart used the overture as a source of musical motives in his own compositions for years, most recognizably at the start of the last movement of Mozart's Piano Concerto No. 9 of 1777.
 There is no other attributable music not by Mozart to be found in the entire Mozart correspondence except for the notes of the beginning of the first violin part from this overture that were copied down by Mozart to help his sister identify it.